 Like most of you know I transferred this year to a great college less than 20 minutes away from my house.
 And being at home meant I got my mom’s amazing cooking again – only this time I didn’t have dance 5 days a week to stay as small as I once was.
 Now, I know I’m a healthy weight for my age, but I’m definitely not where I used to be.
 And that’s 100% okay!!

-It IS however, one of my 2018 goals/resolutions to take care of myself and get back in shape, but this time I’m going to be listening to my body.
+It IS however, one of my goals to take care of myself and get back in shape, but this time I’m going to be listening to my body.
 No depriving.
 No excessive working out.
 It’s all about listening to your body, friends.
 Because if you want some of that chocolate chip cookie dough ice cream (my personal favorite) after dinner then go for it!!

 So with the New Years and all it’s resolutions here in full force I think it’s important to remember that we’re all human and that moderation is key.
 I’m really excited to share my fitness journey with you on here this coming year.
 I just wanted to remind everyone that being happy is just as important as being healthy.
 You need to love yourself and your body and accept that you’re human and every human has flaws.
 I promise you that eating that slice of pizza or that bag of chips won’t be the end of you.
 You’re still working on you and that really is a beautiful thing.